barumau/pandunia/eng/001_ration.md

 are not suitable guidelines for the world language.
 Instead, the grammar should be built from things that are universally known and/or universally considered easy.

-Words are selected to Pandunia mostly from 21 main source languages.
+Words are included in Pandunia mostly from 21 main source languages.
 The six official languages of the United Nations are included: English, French, Spanish, Russian, Arabic and Mandarin Chinese.
 The language of the heart of Europe is included: German.
 The language of the South Atlantic is included: Portuguese.
 The most important East Asian languages are included: Japanese, Korean, Vietnamese, Cantonese and Malay.
 The most influential languages of the Indian subcontinent are included: Hindi, Urdu, Bengali and Tamil.
-The most widely spoken native African languages after Arabic are included: Swahili and Hausa.
+The most widely spoken native African languages after Arabic are included: Swahili, Hausa and Fula.
 The other major languages of Middle East besides Arabic are included: Turkish and Persian.

 All in all, they represent a good mix of cultures and regions of the world.